wdongac/Race-to-the-Top/README.md

 ```
 python ExtractInfo.py -D RoadnetPA -Q ../Query/triangle.txt -P node -K ../Query/triangle_key.txt -O ../Information/Graph/triangle/RoadnetCA.txt
 ```
+Such information for the queries used in paper have already been collected and store in `./Information/Graph` and `./Information/TPCH`.
+One notice is that, recursive mechanism and LP-based mechanism also need such information as the input.

 The `R2T.py` has five parameters
  - `-I`: the path of file containing relationship between base table tuples and join results;